 This is one of an annual series of catchment status reports produced by the Loughs Agency.
 The primary objective of the catchment status reports is to disseminate catchment specific information to all interested stakeholders.
-Over recent years the catchment status reports have been consulted widely by a variety of stakeholders including local angling associations, fishery owners, statutory bodies, environmental consultants and private individuals.
+The reports continue to be consulted widely by a variety of stakeholders including local angling associations, fishery owners, statutory bodies, environmental consultants, students, conservation Non Governmental Organisations and private individuals.
 The catchment status reports provide summary data which demonstrates the work that the Loughs Agency conducts within specific catchments and outlines catchment specific objectives.